 There are four major areas in which appeals may be made in the Faculty of Business.
 Policies and procedure may vary according to the reasons for appeal.
 Detailed formal policies of the Faculty in these areas are available from the Undergraduate Office, 2-20 Business Building.
 Students are advised to consult the Undergraduate Office early with respect to deadlines for appeals.
-A student may submit an informal appeal/petition to the Assistant Dean, Undergraduate.
-Regardless of whether or not a student initiates an appeal, however, the Assistant Dean, Undergraduate, may issue any remedy that waives the Faculty's academic stand regulations as approved by GFC and published in the University Calendar.
-This informal appeal to the Faculty Academic Appeals Committee.
+A student may submit an informal appeal/petition to the Associate Dean, Undergraduate.
+Regardless of whether or not a student initiates an appeal, however, the Associate Dean, Undergraduate, may issue any remedy that waives the Faculty's academic standing regulations as approved by GFC and published in the University Calendar.
+This informal process is meant to precede and to avoid formal appeal, but does not preclude formal appeal to the Faculty Academic Appeals Committee.
 The following are general rules to be followed for various classes of appeals.

 - (1) Academic standing appeals: These include appeals from decision involving promotion, graduation and the requirement to withdraw.
 Such appeals are heard in the first instance by the Faculty of Business Academic Appeals Committee.
 A student may have a further right of appeal to the GFC Academic Appeals Committee.
 The GFC Academic Appeals Committee may only entertain and uphold an appeal if a miscarriage of justice has occurred.
 See §23.8. - (2) Grades: Appeals concerning marks or grades must be first referred to the relevant instructor for resolution.
-Where the dispute cannot be resolved with the instructor, the student must discuss the matter with the relevant Department Chairman and then with the Assistant Dean (Undergraduate).
+Where the dispute cannot be resolved with the instructor, the student must discuss the matter with the relevant Department Chairman and then with the Associate Dean, Undergraduate Program.
 Where no resolution occurs, the student may have a right to appeal to the Faculty Appeals Committee.
 The Faculty decision is final and may not be appealed. - (3) Residency: Appeals relating to residency requirements may be permitted where these requirements differ from general University policy.
 The student may appeal to the Faculty Appeals Committee.
 The Faculty decision is final and may not be appealed. - (4) Cooperative Education program: Failure in a work term or removal from the Cooperative Education program may be appealed to the Faculty Appeals Committee.
-Appeals concerning such decisions must first be discussed with the Director of the Cooperative Education program, and then with the Assistant Dean (Undergraduate).
+Appeals concerning such decisions must first be discussed with the Director of Business Career Services, and then with the Associate Dean, Undergraduate Program. - a.
 If the dispute cannot be resolved, and the dispute concerns the student's failure to fulfill the academic requirements of the Cooperative Education program or any part of them, an appeal may be made to the Faculty of Business Appeals Committee.
-The Faculty decision is final and may not be appealed.
-Where withdrawal or denial of a cooperative work placement by the Faculty has occurred because of concerns relating to safe, ethical and competent professional practice, a student may have a right of appeal to the GFC Practice Review Board.
-Students should contact University Governance (www.ualberta.ca/governance) for information concerning such an appeal.
+The Faculty decision in this case is final and may not be appealed. - b.
+Where withdrawal or denial of a cooperative work placement by the Faculty has occurred because of concerns relating to safe, ethical and competent professional practice, an appeal may be made to the Faculty of Business Appeals Committee.
+A student may have a further right of appeal to the GFC Practice Review Board in some cases.
+Students should contact University Governance (www.governance.ualberta.ca) for information concerning such an appeal.
+See the University of Alberta Practicum Intervention Policy.